JinodG/JinodG/README.md

 **About me** 👋

 - Hi, I’m Jinod Gunatilake & I'm from Sri Lanka.
-- I’m interested mostly in Web & Mobile Application Development.
+- Interested mostly in Web & Mobile Application Development.
 - Currently learning Angular, React & Xamarin.
 - Always looking to collaborate on a project which will recognized globally. 👀